Angels in the Infield

-Angels in the Infield is a 2000 Disney television film directed by Robert King and starring Patrick Warburton, Brittney Irvin, David Alan Grier, and Kurt Fuller.
-A follow up to the 1994 film Angels in the Outfield, and the 1997 film Angels in the Endzone, it is about a group of angels trying to help a baseball team win a championship game, while at the same time helping to reunite the team's pitcher's family.
+Angels in the Infield is a 2000 American sports comedy television film directed by Robert King and starring Patrick Warburton, Brittney Irvin, David Alan Grier, and Kurt Fuller.
+A follow-up to the 1994 film Angels in the Outfield and the 1997 film Angels in the Endzone, it is about a group of angels trying to help a baseball team win a championship game, while at the same time helping to reunite the team's pitcher's family.
 The Anaheim Angels are again featured, in a reprise of the role that the team played during Angels in the Outfield.
+The film originally aired on ABC on April 9, 2000, as part of The Wonderful World of Disney.

 Plot

 When Eddie Everett (Patrick Warburton) was a rookie in 1992, he was one of the best pitchers of his time.
 He led the California Angels to the American League Championship Series, where they played the Boston Red Sox, and were one out away from making it to the World Series (this same situation occurred in real life, but in 1986, not 1992).
 When a rookie playing for the Red Sox hits a ground ball to Eddie, he drops the ball and is unable to get the other player out, while the runners he let on base score, losing a chance for the Angels to make it to the World Series.
 Ever since then, Eddie has never been the same pitcher or the same person.

 Six years later, Eddie and his wife, Claire (Rebecca Jenkins), are divorced, and he has barely kept contact with their thirteen-year-old daughter, Laurel.
 However, at a game where the Anaheim Angels are playing the fictitious Arizona Crimson Devils, and they lose, Claire says that she is taking a job in Boston and is leaving Laurel with him.
 When he takes her back home, she realizes that his life isn't at all what she thought it'd be.
 He can't get over losing that game in his rookie year, and one night Laurel prays for him to get a second chance.

 Shortly afterward, underappreciated angel and former Angels pitcher Bob Bugler (David Alan Grier), who himself had his career end in disgrace, is sent to answer her prayer.
 He and the other angels help the team have an incredible winning streak, right when Eddie was about to get cut from the team.
 Soon, Eddie's game improves, as does his relationship with Laurel.